 The start and end date of your internship are recorded in the Learning Agreement and Internship Contract.
-There are a number of potential causes for delay in your internship project: force majeure, functional disabilities or an insufficient result for your internship.
+You should complete their internship project within the time allocated to this programme component (i.e. 4 months for a 24 EC internship or 6 months for 36 EC internship).
+There are a three acceptable reasons for a longer runtime of an internship project: planned longer duration of your internship project, force majeure or an insufficient result for your internship.